Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	6. Downside analysis:  This technology tests parental investment in no way whatsoever.
 If the people who use the branching facilities remain reproductively active in other senses as well, there's a risk that bad parenting will increase.
 This risk exists in both interpretations.
 	7. Apologia:  In the Separatist interpretation, this technology reduces sexual pressure and preserves asexual genes.
 	8. Downside analysis:  In the Unionist interpretation, this technology starkly privileges the genes for abusive hypersexuality, exemplifying one of the reasons why preserving asexual genes is desirable in the first place...
-	9. Ideological context analysis:  I think it's not a coincidence that this technology exists where Imperial ideology and Commonwealth ideology touch each other.
-This is the Empire showing off how dark the Commonwealth Reproductive Mandate really is.
+	9. Ideological context analysis:  I think it's not a coincidence that the Old Empire rises where Imperial ideology and Commonwealth ideology touch each other.
+I tend to imagine that the adjacent tech trees hybridize fluidly, and this bit is the Empire showing off how dark the Commonwealth Reproductive Mandate really is.
 	10. Downside analysis:  Violent supremacists could branch themselves to become ineradicable collectives of themselves!
 	11. Mechanism proposal:  In the Unionist interpretation, this technology opposes blood cults in the sense that it involves encouraging women to not abort children conceived of rape, but to accept what happened to them and commit to protecting the new lifeform.
 This does at least promote parental investment, dubious as it is...
 	12. Mechanism proposal:  In the Separatist interpretation, this technology opposes blood cults by requiring all sacrificees to be 'branched' before sacrificing them.
 Thus, people both get sacrificed and observe themselves getting sacrificed.
 This erodes the societal control potential of blood cults; their formal promotion of suicide can no longer permanently alter the destiny of society, but is reduced to a novelty for a particular kind of weirdo.